Robert Cardillo: After NGA

 In May 2019, Cardillo was named a Distinguished Geospatial Fellow at Saint Louis University in which he will advise on strategy for geospatial growth in St. Louis.
 His role includes advising the growth of GeoSLU, Saint Louis University's geospatial research, training, and innovation initiative, and advising the Cortex Innovation Community on geospatial strategy, innovation, and commercialization.

 In March 2021, Cardillo was elected as chairman of the Board of the United States Geospatial Intelligence Foundation USGIF.

 In April 2021, Cardillo joined Planet Federal as chairman of the board and Chief Strategist.
 Planet Federal is a division of Earth imaging company Planet Labs dealing with federal contracts; it has ties to the Intelligence Community and is a satellite imagery vendor to the community through NGA and NRO.
 He joined the board of directors of Synthetaic in May 2023.

 As of 2024, Cardillo serves on the advisory board of the National Security Space Association.

+In September 2025, IonQ appointed Cardillo executive chairman of IonQ Federal, an organization created to combine the company's government-facing quantum computing and networking work.